 • The Dungeon

-Trapped in a jail cell, freebooters attempt to lure a clever canine within reach to nab the prison keys he has in his mouth.
+Trapped in a jail cell, freebooters attempt to lure a confused canine within reach to nab the prison keys he has in his mouth.

 Dead men tell no tales, indeed!

-Pirates of the Caribbean is considered by many to be one of the most spectacular attractions ever created for a theme park.
-Now celebrating its 50th anniversary, the adventures continue in Southern California!
+Pirates of the Caribbean is considered to be one of the most spectacular attractions ever created for a theme park.

-On March 18, 1967, Pirates of the Caribbean opened at Disneyland Park.
-Thanks to the many highly detailed scenes, lavish special effects and memorable characters, the attraction earned rave reviews and has remained a beloved classic, even spawning its own blockbuster film series!
+On March 18, 1967, Pirates of the Caribbean opened at Disneyland park.
+Thanks to the many highly detailed environments, lavish special effects and memorable characters, the attraction earned rave reviews and has remained a beloved classic ever since.